-Chicago-based jazz vocalist PAUL MARINARO, dubbed as having “one of the most beautiful vocal instruments in the business today” by Howard Reich of the Chicago Tribune, is a modern classic.
-Paul has quickly made a name for himself, becoming one of the most in-demand and respected male vocalists, and taking “his place among the top five male jazz singers active today.”
+Vocalist Paul Marinaro, dubbed as having “one of the most beautiful vocal instruments in the business today” by Howard Reich of the Chicago Tribune, is a modern classic.
+With Chicago as his home base, Paul has become one of the most in-demand and respected male vocalists and has “taken his place among the top five male jazz singers active today.”
 (Scott Yanow, LA Jazz Scene)

-Paul released his widely acclaimed debut album Without a Song (2013), a carefully crafted concept album stemming from and inspired by his father’s unfulfilled dream to have been a professional singer.
+In 2013, Paul celebrated his widely acclaimed debut album Without a Song, a carefully crafted concept album stemming from and inspired by his father’s unfulfilled dream to have been a professional singer.
 For this album, Paul incorporated the beginnings of his love affair with music, when at the age of five, he found his father’s homemade 78rpm acetate discs in the attic, heard him singing “That Old Black Magic”, and was mesmerized.
-This scratchy recording of his father’s voice was Paul’s first musical inspiration...and it was restored and used to open his debut album 66 years later.
+This scratchy recording of his father’s voice was Paul’s first musical inspiration…and it was restored and used to open his debut album 66 years later.
 Without a Song has gone on to receive widespread acclaim and national airplay, was named among the “Best of 2013” in the Chicago Tribune and has been prominently featured on NYC DJ Jonathan Schwartz’s “The Jonathan Channel”.
-Now in its fourth pressing, the album has been also re-issued as a deluxe, limited-edition, audiophile 2 LP Vinyl set.
-The album and its story went on to inspire acclaimed choreographer, Ron De Jesus, who premiered his original dance suite “Without a Song: Mic Check 1, 2” (2014), with Paul and his quartet performing the music live.
-His first live album One Night in Chicago (2015) has also been critically acclaimed, being called “...a shining example of male jazz vocal at the top of its game.”
+Now in its third pressing, the album was re-issued in late 2015 as a deluxe, limited-edition, audiophile 2 LP Vinyl set.
+The album and its story went on to inspire acclaimed choreographer, Ron De Jesus, who premiered his original dance suite “Without a Song: Mic Check 1, 2” in April 2014, with Paul and his quartet performing the music live.
+Released in October, 2015, his first live album, One Night in Chicago, has also been critically acclaimed, being called “…a shining example of male jazz vocal at the top of its game.”
 (Midwest Record).

-Paul has grown in national visibility in recent years and has enjoyed many highly regarded debuts across the US and Canada, including regular appearances at Toronto’s Jazz Bistro, and most notably at the world-famous Birdland Jazz Club in NYC, where Paul has performed to sold out and enthusiastic crowds.
-In Chicago, at the stunning Auditorium Theatre, Paul appeared in an all-star celebration of Cole Porter in 2016, and of Ella Fitzgerald and Lena Horne in 2017, and will be a part of Stephen Sondheim program in 2019.
+Since 2016, Paul has grown in national visibility and acclaim.
+He has enjoyed many highly regarded debuts across the US and Canada, including regular appearances at Toronto’s Jazz Bistro, and most notably at the world-famous Birdland Jazz Club in NYC, where Paul performed to sold out and enthusiastic crowds.
+In Chicago, at the stunning Auditorium Theatre, Paul appeared in an all-star celebration of Cole Porter in 2016, and of Ella Fitzgerald and Lena Horne in 2017, and an upcoming Stephen Sondheim program in 2019.

-Paul is also a featured vocalist with The Chicago Jazz Orchestra, appearing in many festivals and concerts, including a recreation of the live album “Sinatra at the Sands” at the historic Studebaker Theater for which he received rave reviews, again earning the “Best of the Year” (2018) distinction in the Chicago Tribune.
+Paul is also a featured vocalist with The Chicago Jazz Orchestra, appearing in many festivals and concerts, including a recreation of the live album “Sinatra at the Sands” at the historic Studebaker Theater in May 2018 for which he received rave reviews, again earning the “Best of the Year” distinction in the Chicago Tribune.

-For his 2018 birthday concert, Paul returned to Birdland Jazz Club featuring special guest Sheila Jordan.
-The duo immediately demonstrated an uncanny and effortless rapport with one another and have several concerts scheduled together.
-In early 2019 Paul was the sole vocalist in “The Oscar Peterson Story” at Jazz at Lincoln Center and has been actively touring throughout 2019 for various Nat King Cole Centennial concerts.
-His many performances in 2019 will include Barbados, Stockholm, the 2019 Rochester International Jazz Festival, and a debut at Jazzhus Montmartre, Copenhagen.
+For his July 2018 birthday concert, Paul returned to Birdland Jazz Club featuring special guest Sheila Jordan.
+The duo immediately demonstrated an uncanny and effortless rapport with one another and have several concerts scheduled together in 2019.
+Paul has also been chosen to be the sole vocalist in “The Oscar Peterson Story” at Jazz at Lincoln Center in Feb 2019 and will also be actively touring throughout 2019 for various Nat King Cole Centennial concerts, including appearances in Barbados and Copenhagen.

-When he is not performing live, he will be busy in the studio recording his next album which is due in 2020.
+When he is not performing live, he will be busy in the studio recording his next album.